• Skip to main content

 Nestled in Central America, Costa Rica is a natural gem full of awe-inspiring biodiversity.
 From the stunning coastlines of the Pacific and Caribbean to formidable volcanos and lush rainforests, Costa Rica is a tropical heaven.
 But beyond this natural exquisiteness lies a vibrant culture, sound infrastructure, and laid-back lifestyle.

 Costa Rica’s capital San José thrives with economic and political activities and opportunities.
-And beneath it all is Pura Vida, a simple and pure life.
+And beneath it, all is Pura Vida, a simple and pure life.
 This is what makes Costa Rica one of the happiest countries in the world.
 No wonder so many Expat retirees love living in Costa Rica!

 Panama

 Just South of Costa Rica lies another unique retirement haven, Panama.
 The country is home to the Panama Canal, which serves as a crucial pathway between the Pacific Ocean and the Atlantic Ocean.
-Naturally, this puts Panama at a strategic advantage, making it one of the fastest developing countries in the world.
+Naturally, this puts Panama at a strategic advantage, making it one of the fastest-developing countries in the world.

 At the heart of Panama lies its vibrant metropolitan capital, Panama City.
-The capital boasts an exciting nightlife and first-world amenities combined with rich culture and beautiful natural attractions.
+The capital boasts exciting nightlife and first-world amenities, combined with rich culture and beautiful natural attractions.
 Expats love living in Panama due to the sense of community, security, and the country’s laid-back lifestyle.
 The low cost of living is also a huge bonus.

 Cost of Living